Remember

 returning to Troy.

-Exploring the ruined of Troy |
+The many ruins of Troy |

 After scarification of Iphigenia, the army reached first Lesbos, then